LivingCryogen/Hazard/README.md

 # Hazard!
 *Hazard!* is a working "hot-seat" (local only) board game playable by two to six players based on the popular board game *Risk* (owned by Hasbro, Inc).
-It is written entirely in C#, with the exception of the UI which also includes WPF's XAML.
+It is written entirely in C#, with the exception of the WPF UI which relies mostly on XAML.

 All source code © Joshua McKnight, 2024.
 All rights reserved.
 Artwork © Kiah Baxter-Ferguson and Joshua McKnight, 2024.
 All rights reserved.